 These Maple Drizzled Apple Muffins are a light and crumbly muffin topped with a pecan and then drizzled with a sugary maple glaze.
 They’re plump-full of apple chunks and cinnamon spice.

 The glaze on these muffins hardens, and they stay absolutely fresh for a couple of days after baking.
 If you don’t wish to have the glaze, you can always leave it off, but it does make for a nice addition to the muffin.
-Throw them in a freezer zip bag and toss them in the freezer to save some for later.
+Throw them in a freezer zip bag and toss them in the freezer if you want to save some for later.
+Enjoy!

 Maple Drizzled Apple Muffins

 - ⅔ cup granulated white sugar

 - 1½ teaspoons ground cinnamon

 - ½ cup milk